kbridge/stars/README.md

 ## Compiler

+- [boa-dev/boa](https://github.com/boa-dev/boa) (Rust): Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
 - [jerryscript-project/jerryscript](https://github.com/jerryscript-project/jerryscript) (C): Ultra-lightweight JavaScript engine for the Internet of Things.
 - [charmbracelet/glow](https://github.com/charmbracelet/glow) (Go): Render markdown on the CLI, with pizzazz! 💅🏻
 - [russross/blackfriday](https://github.com/russross/blackfriday) (Go): Blackfriday: a markdown processor for Go